The MCAT

 When to Take the MCAT

 Medical schools only consider complete applications, and MCAT scores must be included in an application in order for schools to consider it complete.
-It currently takes four weeks for MCAT scores to be processed and forwarded to medical schools.
-An early test date is recommended, for this allows for early application and retesting if necessary.
+It takes four weeks for MCAT exams to be scored.Expiration of MCAT Results

-Some medical schools will not accept MCAT test results that are more than two or three years old.
+Some medical schools will not accept MCAT test results that are more than three years old.
 If students plan to apply to medical school after spending several years doing something else, they need to determine the best time to take the MCAT.
-Please consult the Medical School Admissions Requirements (MSAR) for school specific information.
+Please consult the Latest & Oldest MCAT Administration Dates Considered for school specific information.

 MCAT Preparation

 The MCAT tests a student's knowledge of the required premedical sciences.
-However, preparation is necessary.
-MCAT courses are generally helpful, though often extremely expensive.
-If applicants are interested in taking a preparatory class but feel it would be a significant financial burden, they should inquire with the test prep company about financial aid or scholarships.
+However, focused preparation for the exam is necessary.
+MCAT courses are generally helpful, though often extremely expensive, and not essential for performing well on the exam.
+There are many low cost/no cost prep materials, websites, and apps available.
+However, if applicants are interested in taking a preparatory class but feel it would be a significant financial burden, they should inquire with the test prep company about financial aid or scholarships.
 Although many companies do offer these reductions in price, this is not widely publicized and students must ask specifically for this information.

 Scoring of the MCAT

 Test-takers will also receive a percentile rank.
 This rank shows the percentages of test takers who received the same scores or lower scores on the exam .
 They show how your scores compare to other examinees.
-Each May, the percentile ranks are updated, compiling data from the most recent testing year.
-For more information on scores, please see the AAMC website
+Each April, the percentile ranks are updated, compiling data from the most recent testing year.

 Successful MCAT Scores